-Amounts borrowed under EPO's September 2021 364-Day Revolving Credit Agreement and September 2021 Multi-Year Revolving Credit Agreement bear interest, at EPO's election, equal to: (i) LIBOR, plus an additional variable spread; or (ii) an alternate base rate, which is the greatest of (a) the Prime Rate in effect on such day, (b) the Federal Funds Effective Rate in effect on such day plus 0.5%, or (c) LIBOR for an interest period of one month in effect on such day plus 1%, and a variable spread.
+Amounts borrowed under EPO's September 2022 \$1.5 Billion 364-Day Revolving Credit Agreement and September 2021 \$3.0 Billion Multi-Year Revolving Credit Agreement bear interest, at EPO's election, equal to: (i) the Secured Overnight Financing Rate ("SOFR") or LIBOR, as applicable, plus an additional variable spread; or (ii) an alternate base rate, which is the greatest of (a) the Prime Rate in effect on such day, (b) the Federal Funds Effective Rate in effect on such day plus 0.5%, or (c) Adjusted Term SOFR or LIBOR, as applicable, for an interest period of one month in effect on such day plus 1%, and a variable spread.
 The applicable spreads are determined based on EPO's debt ratings.